maciejmilgiewicz/macmil/README.md

 # Macmil UI Tests #
 This project automates UI tests of the responsive website in desktop and mobile mode with each scenario starting on the home page.
-It provides two scenarios:

-- filling of the sign up form
-- and checking the prices of particular items on the market page
+It provides a scenario of checking the prices of particular items on the market page.

-The latter is run twice.
+This is run twice.
 Each time against a different item.

 The project is based on Maven, Selenium, Cucumber and TestNG and is fully Docker'ised.